tcwill/just.plain.cool_hugo_theme/README.md

+# Just.Plain.Cool Hugo Theme

+This is a theme for Hugo that I created for [my website](http://just.plain.cool).

-The homepage for the just.plain.cool theme [can be found here](http://just.plain.cool/hugo-theme/).
+The homepage for the theme [can be found here](http://just.plain.cool/hugo-theme/).

-This theme was developed with a problem in mind.
+I developed the theme with a problem in mind.
 I had several existing topical blogs that I wanted to fold into a single website.
 Each blog had its own URL that I'd like to keep around and point to different topic pages in the consolidated site.